Best HDR Monitors (2026)

 - OLED peak brightness specs (1,000 nits) are measured at 3% average picture level (APL).
 Full-screen white drops to 250 nits on most QD-OLED panels.
 Mini LED maintains higher brightness across larger screen areas.

-- Prices are approximate US street prices as of April 2026.
+- Prices are approximate US street prices as of June 2026 and move frequently on this category — several models dropped 15-30% between May and June 2026.
 Regional pricing varies significantly, especially in the EU where VAT adds 19-25%.

 - All QD-OLED monitors use glossy or semi-glossy coatings to maximize contrast.
 This increases glare in bright rooms.
 Mini LED monitors are available with matte coatings.